ACINQ/eclair/README.md

-  checkpayment| paymentHash                                   | returns true if the payment has been received, false otherwise checkpayment| paymentRequest                                | returns true if the payment has been received, false otherwise close       | channelId                                     | close a channel close       | channelId, scriptPubKey (optional)            | close a channel and send the funds to the given scriptPubKey help        |                                               | display available methods
+  checkpayment| paymentHash                                   | returns true if the payment has been received, false otherwise checkpayment| paymentRequest                                | returns true if the payment has been received, false otherwise close       | channelId                                     | close a channel close       | channelId, scriptPubKey                       | close a channel and send the funds to the given scriptPubKey help        |                                               | display available methods

 ## Docker